 Claims alleging malpractice have been asserted against the Hospitals and are currently in various stages of litigation.
-Additional claims may be asserted arising from services provided to patients through December 31, 2011.
+Additional claims may be asserted arising from services provided to patients through December 31, 2012.

 On October 1, 2005, the Hospitals entered into an insurance agreement whereby the malpractice claims are being administered through a captive insurance company (Upper Chesapeake Insurance Company LTD or the Captive) domiciled in the Cayman Islands, which is wholly owned by UCHS.
-The Captive is managed by HSBC, a management company based in the Cayman Islands, using information provided by their claims administrator, SISCO and actuarial information provided by Towers Watson.
-The Hospitals incurred premiums for claims-made insurance policies of \$3,379 and \$3,149 for the years ended December 31, 2011 and 2010, respectively.
-Retention limits on which the Captive assumes the risk of loss was based on an annual occurrence basis of \$1,000 per occurrence and \$3,000 in the aggregate through September 30, 2011, and thereafter, is based on an annual occurrence basis of \$1,000 per occurrence and \$6,000 in the aggregate.
+The Captive is managed by Kane, a management company based in the Cayman Islands.
+The Hospitals incurred premiums for claims-made insurance policies of \$3,997 and \$3,379 for the years ended December 31, 2012 and 2011, respectively.
+Retention limits on which the Captive assumes the risk of loss are based on an annual occurrence basis of \$1,000 per occurrence and \$6,000 in the aggregate.

-In addition, the Hospitals have accrued \$2,505 and \$2,180 at December 31, 2011 and 2010, respectively, recorded in accrued salaries, benefits, and other in the accompanying combined balance sheets, for claims that are incurred but not reported.
+The Hospitals have accrued \$2,922 and \$2,505 at December 31, 2012 and 2011, respectively, for claims that are incurred but not reported.
+These balances are recorded in accrued salaries, benefits and other in the accompanying combined balance sheet.